connorabbas/laravel-primevue-starter-kit-docs/src/primevue/theming.md

 ![theme-selector](/images/theme-selector-ss.png)

 The theme selector is more of a demo for the available preset theme options, rather than a useful application feature.
 More often than not, you'll want to use a static preset definition for your site theme.
-To remove the theme selector and use a static preset for the entire application, reference the following:
+To remove the theme selector and use a static preset for the entire application, reference the following changes:

 ::: code-group